 I do periodically run Amazon or other affiliate links within some of my reviews on HighTechDad.com.
 Typically, I mention the current price of the hardware or software and provide a link directly to the product as listed on Amazon or similar site.
 If you do click on those links (which I would appreciate that you do) and order a product, I do receive a tiny bit of compensation (2-4% of the purchase price).
 Regardless of whether you click through my Amazon affiliate links or go directly to Amazon or purchase through another site advertised on my blog, the price you pay is the same.
 The only difference is, if you go directly to Amazon and don’t use any of my provided links, I don’t receive any type of commission.
 I also use other affiliate programs like Skimlinks.

 In addition to the Amazon Affiliate program, I run other affiliate links and sponsorships to help offset some of the expenses associated with running this site.

 Please support my efforts by making purchases through affiliate links as well as clicking on some of the advertising you see within this site.

 If you are a large brand that is interested in sponsoring my site for an extended period of time, please do contact me!
+I do write sponsored articles of 800+ words.
+These start at $700.
 See the list of international brands I have worked with.